 The college has two locations: Robinson Hall at Newark on the main campus of the University and the Hugh R. Sharp Campus at the coastal city of Lewes at the mouth of Delaware Bay.
 During the academic year, courses are taught at both sites.
-Interactive television linking the two sites minimizes the need for commuting between campuses.
 Students may live at either location depending on convenience, the nature of their research, and the location of their adviser.